opendxl-community/opendxl-file-transfer-service-python/doc/sdk/basicserviceexample.rst

 registration associates an instance of the :class:`dxlfiletransferservice.requesthandlers.FileStoreRequestCallback` class with the `SERVICE_TOPIC`.
-The root directory under which the request callback should store files is supplied to the callback, the `STORE_DIR` constant.
+The root directory under which the request callback should store files is supplied to the callback, the `STORAGE_DIR` constant.

 The next step is to create a `FileTransferClient`, including the `SERVICE_TOPIC` constant as the name of the topic to use when sending to the DXL fabric the